My Story:

 I live in the New Forest in the south of England with my husband, two black labrador dogs (Trevor and Frank) and one white and black rescue cat (Hercules).

+My training at the Royal School of Needlework was based at Hampton Court Palace.
+It was such an amazing time and a privilege to stitch in rooms steeped with history.
 Many years before I trained as an embroidery tutor with the Royal School of Needlework I worked in UK hand knitting industry as a hand knitwear designer, pattern writer and pattern checker.
 During that period I also wrote a couple of books, one of which was called The Step by Step Art of Ribbon Crafts.

 Teaching at the Stitch Sanctuary